 One of the Best Things to Do in DC is to Visit the FDR Memorial

-Unlike some of the other monuments in DC, the FDR Memorial is not soaring and awe-inspiring.
+Unlike some of the other memorials in DC, the FDR Memorial is not soaring and monumental.
 Instead, it is quiet and contemplative.
 The FDR Memorial, is on the shore of the Tidal Basin.
 It’s granite walls contain some of FDR’s most famous quotes.
 The statues within the Memorial evoke the times in which FDR was president.
 There is flowing water throughout the Memorial.
 Overall, this makes a visit to the FDR Memorial one of the best things to do in DC.
 You can include a visit to the FDR Memorial in a tour of the monuments by Nonpartisan Pedicab.
 This allows you to visit all the monuments and get out at each one.

 FDR Memorial — Opening Hours and Fees

 The FDR Memorial is always free to the visiting public even during busy times of the year such as July 4th and the Cherry Blossom Festival.
 The FDR Memorial is open 24 hours a day, 7 days a week, 365 days a year.